kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/05-more-gulp/03-gulp-error-handling.md

 });
 ```

+## Don't stop the server on error
-* Now when there is an error, we will tell our styles to stop but not stop Gulp
+* Now when there is an error, we will tell our `styles` task to stop but not stop Gulp
 * Test by adding a non-existant variable like:

 `_global.css`